tag/sphere/service?

 At the end of this phase, we delivered an executive team debrief workshop to concluded on the findings and agree on the strategic imperatives.

-Once we had a detailed and accurate picture of Harworth’s current cultural setting, the next step was to design a way forward that kept hold of what was already working well while addressing the risks and opportunities.
+Once we had a detailed and accurate picture of our client’s current cultural setting, the next step was to design a way forward that kept hold of what was already working well while addressing the risks and opportunities.

 Once the company’s four refreshed values were concluded, we then used them as the basis for a full behavioural competency framework.
 This framework was designed to give meaningful guidance on how everyone should behave when performing their roles.
 This would unlock opportunities for improving talent attraction, recruitment, performance management and development.

-A new end-to-end performance management approach, “Enabling Excellence”, was developed which incorporated the behaviour framework.
+new end-to-end performance management approach was developed which incorporated the behaviour framework.
 To support this, we developed an introduction to the behavioural framework module for managers and colleagues, that would be used as an integral part of implementing the approach.

 We designed and co-delivered a launch event for the company’s new culture.
-This event helped to set Harworth’s new culture, behaviours and values within the company’s wider narrative, educating and engaging employees on what the culture means to them on a day-to-day basis through immersive activities.
+This event helped to set our client’s new culture, behaviours and values within the company’s wider narrative, educating and engaging employees on what the culture means to them on a day-to-day basis through immersive activities.

-Lastly, we developed a cultural dashboard to help Harworth’s leaders to measure the culture shift against specific people, culture and business metrics, and ran a full culture survey after the launch to assess the progress of the culture journey so far.
+Lastly, we developed a cultural dashboard to allow the leaders to measure the culture shift against specific people, culture and business metrics, and ran a full culture survey after the launch to assess the progress of the culture journey so far.
 This strategic culture dashboard is being used to monitor and guide the culture change as part of Business as Usual.

-The embedding phase of our work with Harworth continues.
+The embedding phase of our work with our client continues.
 This part of the culture project includes:

 • Lumina SparkTM profiling rolled out across the entire organisation, to help everyone with improving communication, relationships and collaboration.